Fjords Cruise & Historic Cities of Norway

 Highlights and Inclusions

-- Journey on the Flåm Railroad with a stop at Myrdal Station
+- Two scenic rail excursions: the Bergen Railroad, Northern Europe's highest altitude line, and the Flåm Railroad with a stop at Myrdal Station

-- Sightseeing tour of Oslo with a local guide including the famous State Opera House
+- Oslo guided sightseeing tour, including the famous State Opera House

 - Scenic cruise on Aurlandsfjord and Nærøyfjord